Editorial Standards

 | Memo | “2025 Form 1040” | Year plus form tells the IRS where to apply funds. |

 Note two practical points.
-First, the IRS cannot accept a single check of 100 million or more, split very large payments or use a same‑day wire instead.
-Second, when you mail a check, the IRS may convert it to an electronic funds transfer on receipt, so the debit can occur as soon as the day they receive it.
+First, the IRS cannot accept a single check (including a cashier’s check) of 100 million or more, split very large payments or use a same‑day wire instead.
+Second, when you mail a check, the IRS may convert it to an electronic funds transfer on receipt, so the debit can occur as soon as the day they receive it, and your bank will not return the cancelled check to you.

 Where To Mail Your 1040‑V and Payment